mrcavalcanti/mosaicoo/docs/sources/developers/plugins/sign-a-plugin.md

 # Sign a plugin

-Signing a plugin allows Grafana to verify the authenticity of the plugin with [signature verification]({{< relref "../../plugins/plugin-signatures.md" >}}).
+Signing a plugin allows Mosaicoo to verify the authenticity of the plugin with [signature verification]({{< relref "../../plugins/plugin-signatures.md" >}}).
 This gives users a way to make sure plugins haven't been tampered with.
-All Grafana Labs-authored backend plugins, including Enterprise plugins, are signed.
+All Mosaicoo Labs-authored backend plugins, including Enterprise plugins, are signed.

-> **Important:** Future versions of Grafana will require all plugins to be signed.
+> **Important:** Future versions of Mosaicoo will require all plugins to be signed.

 Before you can sign your plugin, you need to decide whether you want to sign it as a _public_ or a _private_ plugin.

 If you want to make your plugin publicly available outside of your organization, you need to sign your plugin under a _community_ or _commercial_ [signature level](#plugin-signature-levels).
 Public plugins are available from [grafana.com/plugins](https://grafana.com/plugins) and can be installed by anyone.

-For more information on how to install public plugin, refer to [Install Grafana plugins]({{< relref "../../plugins/installation.md" >}}).
+For more information on how to install public plugin, refer to [Install Mosaicoo plugins]({{< relref "../../plugins/installation.md" >}}).

 If you intend to only use the plugin within your organization, you can to sign it under a _private_ [signature level](#plugin-signature-levels).